Fox Squirrels in Eastern Tennessee

 Fox squirrels prefer open, savannah-like habitats, where trees are widely spaced and the understory is open.
 Fox squirrels need large trees with cavities or holes in them for building nests to raise their young.
 They are most common in oak-hickory forests but are also found in live oak, mangrove swamps, and pine forests.
 Because of this habitat preference, fox squirrels do well in urban and suburban settings.
 These pests will enter homes and attics, causing damage to wiring, gardens, and lawns.

-Fox squirrels sometimes cause damage around homes and gardens, where they feed on immature and mature nuts, fruit and a variety of other plants.
+Fox squirrels sometimes cause damage around homes and gardens, where they feed on immature and mature nuts, fruit, and a variety of other plants.
 During the fall, squirrels dig holes in gardens or in turf where they bury nuts or other seeds.
 This storing of food, which they may or may not ever retrieve, raises havoc in the garden and tears up a well-groomed lawn.
 Squirrels sometimes gnaw on telephone cables and may chew their way into wooden buildings or invade attics through gaps or broken vent screens.
 They also have a tendency to strip bark to feed on the juicy inner bark layer (cambium), causing injury to trees.
+If you are having an issue with fox squirrels, it is best to consult a professional wildlife removal company.

 We'll call you!
 Leave your information below.